rcardin/http4s-tutorial/README.md

 ### Encoding the Response Body Using Circe

 The encoding process of a response body is very similar to the one described for decoding a request body.
-For example, we go forward with the API getting all the films directed by a specific director during a year:
+As the reference example, we go forward with the API getting all the films directed by a specific director during a year:

 ```
 GET /movies?director=Zack%20Snyder&year=2021
 ```

-Hence, we need to model the response of such API, which will be a list of movies:
+Hence, we need to model the response of such API, which will be a list of movies with their details:

 ```json
 [